On This Page

 Community: Our community is built on inclusivity and diversity.
 Regardless of someone’s background, they deserve to be treated with dignity and respect.

-In collaboration with the College of Lake County, a new hospitality undergraduate program, a BA in Hospitality, is now offered from St. Augustine College, and is located at the University Center of Chicago, a bright, beautiful facility with up-to-date learning technology in the heart of Chicago.
+In collaboration with the College of Lake County, a new hospitality undergraduate program, a BA in Hospitality, is now offered from St. Augustine College, and is located at the University Center of Lake County, a bright, beautiful facility with up-to-date learning technology in Grayslake Illinois.
 Students will need to take some additional general education courses at the College of Lake County.
 They will need to take 32 credit hours (8 courses of 4 credit hours each) to receive their BA in hospitality management.
 This part of the hospitality management curriculum could be completed in one calendar year, (after completing the required general education)

-Following the structure of the St. Augustine pedagogy, we believe in small classes and individualized instruction and want this program to follow that motto, prioritizing the students and their abilities
+Following the structure of the St. Augustine pedagogy, we believe in small classes and individualized instruction and want this program to follow that motto, prioritizing the students and their abilities.
+We pride ourselves on providing bachelor’s degree programs for working adults that allow anyone to complete a higher education.

-The goal of this Bachelor’s degree in hospitality is to work directly with the associate degree in hospitality offered through the College of Lake County Community College.
+The goal of this Bachelor’s degree in hospitality is to work directly with the associate degree in hospitality offered through the College of Lake County.
 Students will only need to take 32 credit hours from St. Augustine College in order to achieve this bachelor’s degree.
-Students will have the option to either take their classes in person at the University Center of Chicago or remotely.
+Students will have the option to either take their classes in person at the University Center of Lake County or remotely.